Raff vs Railway: VM Control or Developer PaaS? (2026)

 Raff and Railway use different pricing philosophies, so the comparison is not a simple “same server, different price” table.

 Railway uses a usage-based pricing model.
-Its pricing page lists a Free plan with a 30-day free trial and $5 credits, a Hobby plan with $5 minimum usage and $5 monthly usage credits, and a Pro plan with $20 minimum usage and $20 monthly usage credits.
-Railway also lists usage rates for memory, CPU, volumes, egress, and object storage: memory at $0.00000386 per GB-second, CPU at $0.00000772 per vCPU-second, volumes at $0.00000006 per GB-second, egress at $0.05 per GB, and object storage at $0.015 per GB-month. (railway.com)
+The original article referenced Railway’s pricing page as listing a Free plan with trial credits, a Hobby plan with a minimum usage model and included monthly usage credits, and a Pro plan with a higher minimum usage model and included monthly usage credits.
+It also referenced usage rates for memory, CPU, volumes, egress, and object storage.

 That distinction changes how you should think about cost.